 Kohl said the subject of the sale would come up at an NBA meeting this week in New York.
 In a statement, league commissioner Adam Silver praised Kohl for the “historic and unprecedented” $100 million gift to the city to secure the future of the franchise.

-Kohl used investment banker Steve Greenberg, of Allen & Co., which is regularly involved in sales of sports teams, to help look for investors.
-There were nine bids which we all vetted through Kohl, according to Greenberg.
+Kohl had brought investment banker Steve Greenberg, of Allen & Co., which is regularly involved in sales of sports teams, to help look for investors.
+The team received nine bids which we all vetted through Kohl, according to Greenberg.

-Lasry and Edens were committed to keeping the team in Milwaukee, Kohl said.
+Lasry and Edens were the most qualified and committed to keeping the team in Milwaukee, Kohl said.
 Lasry is chairman and chief executive officer of Avenue Capital Group, while Edens is co-founder and a chairman of the board at Fortress Investment Group.
 Both are based in New York.

 Edens said his mother was born and raised in Wisconsin, and that both he and Lasry were big basketball fans.